Yasunori Mitsuda: Early life

 Mitsuda was born in Tokuyama, Japan, on January 21, 1972, and was raised in the Kumage District of Yamaguchi Prefecture.
 He took piano lessons beginning at the age of five, but was more interested in sports at the time and did not take music seriously, quitting by the age of six.
 For a while, he wanted to become a professional golfer.
 By high school, Mitsuda wanted to become a music composer, inspired by Vangelis' Blade Runner and Henry Mancini's The Pink Panther film scores.
 He became interested in PCs after his father bought him one, which was a rare item at the time.
 He started to program computer games and compose music for them, as well as take more technically oriented classes.

 After high school, Mitsuda decided to leave town and become independent.
 With encouragement from his father and sister, he moved to Tokyo and enrolled in the Junior College of Music.
 Despite the school's low prestige, Mitsuda received solid instruction from his professors, most of them practicing musicians who would take Mitsuda to gigs with them to help carry and set up equipment.
 At the cost of being used for free physical labor, Mitsuda got a first-hand view of the Japanese music world and valuable training both in and out of the classroom.
 As part of his college course, he was granted an intern position at the game development studio Wolf Team studying under composer Motoi Sakuraba.

-During this work experience, with his school term ending, Mitsuda saw an advertisement for a sound producer at Square in a copy of Famitsu magazine at a game company he was visiting.
-With no clear plans as to what he wanted to do after school, he applied for the position.
-Mitsuda sent a demo which won him an interview at the game studio.
-Despite the self-described "disastrous" interview with composer Nobuo Uematsu and sound programmer Minoru Akao, in which he claimed to only want the job as a "stepping stone" in his career and admitted that he had never played many of Square's biggest games, such as the Final Fantasy series, Mitsuda was offered a position on the company's sound team in April 1992.
+With his school term ending, Mitsuda saw an advertisement for sound production at Square in a copy of Famitsu.
+With no plans as to what he wanted to do after school, he applied for the position and joined the company in April 1992.